What is Molly?

 Several days later, Shulgin receives a phone call from Leo.
 He has tried the MDMA.
 He no longer wants to retire.
 Instead, he begins to utilize the new drug, first in his own practice, then introducing other therapists to it.
 The ability of MDMA to help patients overcome emotional barriers was so striking that one psychiatrist dubbed it “penicillin for the soul.”
 When Dr. Zeff passed away years later, his widow estimated that the network of therapists using MDMA had grown to about 4,000.

 1984: All hell breaks loose.
-The growing networks of therapists, chemists and users, which had managed to stay largely below the radar of the government, becomes impossible to ignore when the young seminary student Michael Clegg begins openly selling MDMA in Texas, using advertising, a 1-800 number to place orders, and even offering shipping.
+The growing networks of therapists, chemists and users, which had managed to stay largely below the radar of the government, becomes impossible to ignore when the young Michael Clegg begins openly selling MDMA in Texas, using advertising, a 1-800 number to place orders, and even offering shipping.
 A former seminary student, Clegg considered himself an ‘Ecstasy missionary’ (having given the drug that name himself) destined to help bring MDMA to the public.
 At its peak, he was delivering half a million pills a month to the Dallas area.

 Responding to the crisis of people being able to get high without risking arrest, the Drug Enforcement Agency announced its intent to Emergency Schedule MDMA, placing it into Schedule 1 (the most restrictive class of drugs, such as heroin) for a year while it was decided how it should be permanently Scheduled.